 D – D0 = b (T2 – T02)

-Where T and T0 are, respectively, the periods of the sample and that of pure (de-ionized) water.
+Where T and T0 are, respectively, the periods of the sample and that of pure (DI) water.
 Using this second equation, you only have to deal with the term b for calibration purposes.
 Hence, the system can be calibrated with two liquids: pure water and Standard Seawater.
 Follow the manufacturer’s instruction for calibration of the densimeter.

 The salinity of the sample is determined by the one-atmosphere international equation of state for seawater.
 This equation relates the difference (D – D0) to the practical salinity as a function of the temperature of the sample (which is also measured by the densimeter or the field thermometer).
 For further details on this calculation read the referenced method SM 2520 C (2011).